pixelday/stem-cell/README.md

 ### Color system

 Color in Stem Cell is **background-driven**.
 Rather than hard-coding text colors, every content color is derived from the background color of the section it lives in, and each background/foreground pair is curated to meet AAA contrast minimums (7:1 for normal text, 4.5:1 for large text).
-We never ship a color in isolation; we only ship *pairs*, and every pair is verified against the WCAG 2.x contrast formula.
+We never ship a color in isolation.
+We only ship *pairs*, and every pair is verified against the WCAG 2.x contrast formula.

 Colors are expressed as **design tokens via CSS custom properties**, organized into **families** rather than fixed values.
-A token like `--color-accent` doesn't resolve to a single hex value; it resolves to whichever member of the accent family is correctly paired with the current section background.
-Style a `<section>` with a black background and any `accent` content automatically inherits the accent value that maintains contrast against black; style it white and it inherits the white-paired value instead.
+A token like `--color-accent` doesn't resolve to a single hex value.
+It resolves to whichever member of the accent family is correctly paired with the current section background.
+Style a `<section>` with a black background and any `accent` content automatically inherits the accent value that maintains contrast against black.
+Style it white and it inherits the white-paired value instead.
 The same idea extends to near-neutrals: an off-white or light-gray section (a common choice to complement pure-white sections, especially on marketing pages) shifts the accent slightly, still within the same family and still meeting contrast.

-The framework supports the `prefers-color-scheme` media query (and other `prefers-*` queries; see the testing notes below), so the light and dark families switch automatically with the user's stated preference.
+The framework supports the `prefers-color-scheme` media query (and other `prefers-*` queries, covered in the testing notes below), so the light and dark families switch automatically with the user's stated preference.

 Each default pairing below is anchored to its background color and meets the AAA contrast target for its role: